Chery: Iran

 In 2003, Chery signed CKD (completely knock down) agreements with Iran's SKT Company and Modiran Vehicle Manufacturing Company, which involved a factory construction to assemble vehicles in the form of complete parts, which has lower tariffs than directly importing complete vehicles.
 Manufacture from kits in Iran began in 2004.
-In late 2007, Chery stated that it held a minority ownership in a joint venture with Iranian Khodro and Canadian Solitac as its partners.
+In late 2007, Chery stated that it held a minority ownership in a joint venture with Iran Khodro and Canadian Solitac as its partners.
 This joint venture controlled a knock-down factory in Babol, Mazandaran.

 Malaysia

 In 2006, local manufacturer Proton considered producing an MPV and an SUV model together with Chery in Malaysia, which are reported as the Chery V5 and Chery Tiggo, respectively.

 By 2008, a factory assembling Chery models from kits opened in Johor Bahru, Johor through a 50–50 joint venture between local company Alado Corp Sdn Bhd and Chery.
 Its first model was the Chery Eastar MPV, originally the V5 in China.
 In 2012, Chery planned another factory that was expected to be built and operational in Malaysia by 2015.

 In 2023, the brand returned to Malaysia under direct factory-backed operations, and assembled vehicles at Inokom's facility in Kulim, Kedah since August 2023.
 In 2024, Chery Malaysia announced that it will build a fully owned plant in Shah Alam to complement production at Kulim, which would produce Jaecoo vehicles.
 The first vehicle produced by the facility, a Jaecoo J7, rolled off the plant in June 2024.